kacperwalter/code-notes/Tools/using-vim.md

      number  G  moves to that line number. gg  moves to the first line.

-  2. Typing  /  followed by a phrase searches FORWARD for the phrase.
+  2. Typing Typing    /  followed by a phrase searches FORWARD for the phrase.
      Typing  ?  followed by a phrase searches BACKWARD for the phrase.
      After a search type  n  to find the next occurrence in the same direction or  N  to search in the opposite direction.